 - identify risky behaviours or situations and know where to seek help.

 - know how to get help if your child is at risk after sharing an image.

 The website has plenty of information and resources on how to keep children safe from sexual abuse.
 They've put together a list of useful resources that can help you bring up issues such as how to be safe online and consent.

 Stop It Now!
 Helping Prevent Child Sexual Abuse

 Changes to school and working lives mean that children might be spending more time unsupervised online, but there are plenty of ways you can help them stay safe.

 Our confidential helpline is still open for anyone with concerns about child sexual abuse and its prevention, and we've launched some new short films on social media to raise awareness of the support available.

-Odd Socks Day, on Friday 20 November at The Brent, is an opportunity to encourage people to express themselves and celebrate their individuality and what makes us all unique!
+Odd Socks Day was held at The Brent as an opportunity to encourage people to express themselves and celebrate their individuality and what makes us all unique!

 As parents and carers, we all want our children to be happy and safe and it is natural to worry about bullying - particularly if we have experienced bullying ourselves, or we think our child may be more vulnerable to bullying.
 You are a vital piece of the puzzle in tackling bullying.
 You have a unique role to play in guiding and supporting your child through their school years and there are lots of positive steps you can take to help keep your child safe from bullying and harm.